Yasmani Grandal Player Props: White Sox vs. Angels

-The Chicago White Sox, including Yasmani Grandal (hitting .273 in his past 10 games, with a double, a home run and an RBI), take on starter Shohei Ohtani and the Los Angeles Angels at Angel Stadium of Anaheim, Tuesday at 9:38 PM ET.
+The Chicago White Sox, including Yasmani Grandal (.258 on-base percentage in past 10 games, 61 points below season-long percentage), take on starting pitcher Jaime Barria and the Los Angeles Angels at Angel Stadium of Anaheim, Wednesday at 9:38 PM ET.

 Yasmani Grandal Game Info & Props vs. the Angels